-When taking a business headshot, don’t just tell them to smile, first ask them if they prefer to smile or not.
-Then ask them if they prefer a lip shut or lip open smile.
+When taking a business headshot, don’t just tell them to smile, first, ask them if they prefer to smile.
+Then, ask them if they prefer a lip-shut or lip-open smile.

 Not everyone is comfortable when smiling!
-And remember, you want the photo to remain on brand and if that person isn’t much of a “smiler” then you wouldn’t want to force them in the photo.
+Remember, you want the photo to remain on brand, and if that person isn’t much of a “smiler,” then you wouldn’t want to force them in the photo.

 It’s best to try to make them smile by telling a joke or telling them to think of something that makes them laugh.
 I’ve always found that self-deprecating humor always makes them put on a little smirk.